tarekfoudanojom/Mobile-Base-Arc-/rules/13_loading_and_snackbar_guide.md

 # 🔄 Loading & SnackBar Services Guide

-Complete guide on using `LoadingHelper` and `AppSnackBar` for loading states and user notifications in the Nojom app.
+Complete guide on using `LoadingHelper` and `AppSnackBar` for loading states and user notifications in Flutter apps.

 ---